AllanTAP/Spendings-backend/README.md

 # spendings

-Web application using React, NodeJS, GraphQL and Postgres
+Web API using NodeJS, GraphQL and Dynamodb